9 Types of Adjectives in English

 8. Possessive Adjectives

-An adjective used to place before a noun and modifies the noun to demonstrate possession or ownership of a particular person or thing is called a possessive adjective.
+A possessive adjective is used to place before a noun and modify the noun to demonstrate possession or ownership of a particular person or thing.

 In other words, possessive adjectives refer to the ownership of a person, place, or thing—for example, my, your, his, her, its, our, yours, mine, etc.